hku-mars/mlcc/README.md

 # Targetless Extrinsic Calibration of Multiple Small FoV LiDARs and Cameras using Adaptive Voxelization

 Our journal paper is available on [IEEE TIM](https://ieeexplore.ieee.org/document/9779777).
 The pre-release code has been updated.
-Our experiment video is availalbe on [YouTube](https://youtu.be/PaiYgAXl9iY) and [Bilibili](https://www.bilibili.com/video/BV1p64y1h7ae?spm_id_from=333.999.0.0).
-Please consider citing our paper if you find our code is useful.
+Our experiment video is available on [YouTube](https://youtu.be/PaiYgAXl9iY) and [Bilibili](https://www.bilibili.com/video/BV1p64y1h7ae?spm_id_from=333.999.0.0).
+Please consider citing our paper if you find our code useful.

 ```
 @ARTICLE{9779777,